haohsin0303/COMS-6111-Project-2/README.md

 ## Detailed Description

 After terminal parameter validation checks have passed and querying Google with the initial seed query has successfully completed, we first extract the unique URLs found from the search results and then iterate through each of the unique URLs.
 We perform an HTML request with the given URL and handle possible timeouts or response error codes through a `try-except` block.
-If an exception is found, we simply continue.
+If an exception is found, like a 403 error, we simply continue by printing "The URL cannot be processed".

 Next, we utilize BeautifulSoup to extract the actual plain text and use the `re` library to remove unnecessary characters.
 As stated in the project description, we trim the resulting plain text to 10,000 characters if the text exceeds such number of characters.